Free image to video AI: create videos from images

-Turn photos into striking videos with AI.
-Add motion, text, and music in seconds – ideal for social posts, ads, and storytelling.
+Turn photos into stunning videos with AI.
+Add motion, text, and music in seconds—perfect for social posts, ads, and storytelling.

-Turn static photos into engaging video content fast.
+Turn static photos into engaging video content at speed.
 Simply upload your image, a portrait, historical photo, or AI-generated character, add your script or audio, and generate studio-quality AI voiceovers with perfectly synced facial movements.

-Remove the hassle of 3D rigging, hiring actors, and costly studio setups.
+Eliminate the friction of 3D rigging, hiring actors, and expensive studio setups.
 Use it as an all-in-one image-to-video AI generator to turn still images into dynamic video, or to animate custom characters for your favourite editor.

 Animate photos with zero animation skills.
 No complex rigging or video editing skills required.
 Simply upload an image, type your script or upload audio, and the Photo Avatar AI instantly maps natural facial movements and authentic lip-sync to your static portrait in minutes.